jminjares4/MSP432-Example-Codes/Analog to Digital Converter (ADC)/Multiple Channels/README.md

-# **3-Axis Accelerometer (ADC) :zap:**
+# **Multiple Channels :zap:**

 ## **Description**
-This program will read multiple channels of ADC to determine the position of an Accelerometer.
-In addition the program will contain structures related to the Accelerometer(The x, y, and z-axis).
-Once the ADC gathers the readings, they will be displayed onto an Liquid Crystal Display (LCD).
+This program will demostrate how to set up ADC using multiple channels.
+Using ADC the program store the information from P5.0 and P5.1 and displays their memory onto an Liquid Crystal display(LCD).

 ## **Pinout**
 ![image](https://user-images.githubusercontent.com/60948298/146273491-d2079ae0-385a-4f9a-ac03-24f95911efea.png)